Essex County Court Records

 The most frequently requested probate records include:

-- Wills: Filed with the court following the decedent’s death.
+- Wills: Filed with the court after the decedent's death.
 Once admitted to probate, a will becomes a public record.

-- Accounts: Periodic accountings of estate administration filed with the court.
+- Accounts: Periodic accountings of estate administration submitted to the court.

-- Guardianship petitions: Filed when a person seeks to be appointed guardian over a minor or an incapacitated adult.
+- Guardianship petitions: Filed when someone seeks to be appointed guardian over a minor or an incapacitated adult.

-- Conservatorship petitions: Filed to manage the financial affairs of a person who cannot manage them independently.
+- Conservatorship petitions: Filed to manage the financial affairs of a person who cannot do so independently.

 Probate Fees